“…more than inconvenient; these injuries are often life altering and career ending.”

-The Nursing Injury lawyers at Seaton and Lohr in Dover, New Hampshire have been proudly serving nursing employees of New Hampshire in workers’ compensation for over 30 years.
+The Nursing Injury lawyer at Seaton and Lohr in Dover, New Hampshire have been proudly serving nursing employees of New Hampshire in workers’ compensation for over 30 years.
 Through our representation of health care workers we have been in a position to observe first hand the changing nature of nursing work that has led to an environment of unsafe conditions.
 Workers at hospitals or other health care facilities have seen a dramatic rise in on-the-job injuries causing nursing work to become one of the most dangerous jobs in America.
 Nursing employees experience injuries at far higher rates than workers in law enforcement, construction, mining and manufacturing.

 Health care workers are suffering on-the-job injuries at epidemic levels nationwide simply by doing the work they do every day.
 Whether it is an injury to the wrist or hand, a rotor cuff tear, a herniated disc, broken bones or a traumatic brain injury these work injuries among nursing employees are varied and occur often in the hospitals, health care facilities and other work sites of health care workers.An Epidemic of Injuries for nursing employees

 Several factors have contributed to the epidemic of nursing injuries: